facebook/relay/website/graphql/Connections.md

 `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, both of which return non-null booleans.

-`hasPreviousPage` will be `true` if the client is paginating with `last`, and the server has determined that the client has reached the end of the set of edges defined by their cursors.
+`hasPreviousPage` will be `false` if the client is not paginating with `last`, or if the client is paginating with `last`, and the server has determined that the client has reached the end of the set of edges defined by their cursors.
 More formally:

 HasPreviousPage(allEdges, before, after, first, last):
   * If {last} was not set, return {false}.